followmyutopia/devextreme-documentation/concepts/Common/30 Modularity/02 DevExtreme Modules Structure/060 integration/knockout.md

-The module required for intergation with Knockout framework.
+The module that provides Knockout integration.

     require("integration/knockout")